 The Issuer's finances may be materially adversely affected by unforeseen impacts of future epidemics and pandemics, such as the Coronavirus (COVID-19) pandemic.
 The Issuer cannot predict future impacts of epidemics or pandemics, any similar outbreaks, or their impact on travel, on assemblies or gatherings, on the local, State, national or global economy, or on securities markets, or whether any such disruptions may have a material adverse impact on the financial condition or operations of the Issuer, including but not limited to the payment of debt service on any of its outstanding debt obligations.

-THE IMPROVEMENTS
+THE PROJECTS

-The proceeds of the Bonds will be applied to: 1) permanently finance acquisition and construction of improvements described below (collectively, the "Improvements"); and 2) pay costs of issuance associated with the issuance of the Bonds.
+Proceeds of the Notes will be applied to: 1) temporarily finance certain internal improvements described below; and 2) to pay costs of issuance associated with the issuance of the Notes.